-We recommend that any volunteer-managed clubs or venues not in a position to operate within the guidelines or in a position to develop a robust COVID Safety Plan consider engaging a qualified Coach or operator to manage and oversee tennis operations.
+We recommend that any volunteer-managed clubs or venues not in a position to operate within the guidelines consider engaging a qualified Coach or operator to manage and oversee tennis operations.

 Any volunteer clubs considering re-opening should make use of the Tennis NSW Return To Tennis resources which are available here.